gunnerson/hack-fpga/readme.md

 ### Memory

-For all our memory needs we will make 3 memory blocks and a bunch of individual registers to handle IO like swithes and LEDs.
+For all our memory needs we will make 3 memory blocks and a bunch of individual registers to handle IO like switches and LEDs.
 For instruction memory we will make a ROM module consisting of 57,344 16-bit registers.
 We will initialize it with our `os.hack` file.

 ~~~verilog
   initial $readmemb("os/os.hack", MEM);